newjersey/navigator.business.nj.gov/content/src/quick-action-tasks/new-home-warranty-plan.md

 Four approved copies of the `Certificate of Participation|certificate-participation` for each home you enrolled in the State warranty plan:

 * A municipal copy for you to give to the local construction official when you apply for a `Certificate of Occupancy|certificate-occupancy`
-* An owner copy for you to give to the homebuyer at settlement or when they start living there
+* An owner copy for you to give to the home buyer at settlement or when they start living there
 * A mortgage copy for the mortgage company, if applicable
 * A builder copy for your records
   :::